pgte/dribbledb/README.md

     var supportedStorageStrategies = dribbledb.supportedStorageStrategies();

-Current strategies scanned are:
+Current strategies scanned are, and will be returned in this order:

+* `localstorage`
-* localstorage
+* `sessionstorage`